Appendix E. Configuring HTTP Proxy for Backup Appliances

 To configure connection to the internet through an HTTP proxy, do the following:

-- Connect to the EC2 instance where Veeam Backup for AWS is installed.
-To do that, run the following ssh command in a terminal window:
+- To connect to the EC2 instance where Veeam Backup for AWS is installed, run the following ssh command in a terminal window:

 - In the configuration file, do the following:

-- To configure a proxy server, set the http_proxy="http://host:port" variable.
+- Add a connection through an HTTP proxy server by setting the http_proxy="http://host:port" variable.

-- [Applies only if the proxy server requires authentication] To authenticate against the proxy server, set the http_proxy="http://username:password@host:port" variable.
+- [Applies only if the HTTP proxy server requires authentication] Authenticate against the proxy server by setting the http_proxy="http://username:password@host:port" variable.

-- To specify the IP addresses that are not required to use the proxy to connect to your backup appliance, set the NO_PROXY="<addresses>" variable, where <addresses> is a comma-separated list of necessary IP addresses or DNS names.
+- Specify the IP addresses that must bypass the proxy by setting the NO_PROXY="<addresses>" variable, where <addresses> is a comma-separated list of necessary IP addresses or DNS names.

 The list must include the following addresses: 169.254.169.254 — the IP address of the Instance Metadata Service (IMDS), localhost and 127.0.0.1 — the DNS name and the IP address of your local machine.